ribault/bootstrap-2d-Python/README.md

 It can be used for computing correlation functions and checking crossing symmetry in two-dimensional conformal field theories such as Liouville theory, (generalized) minimal models, and the Potts model.

-The code is originally written in Python 2.
-It should also work with Python 3.
+The code is supposed to run on standard desktop computers, in order to quickly get relatively low precision results (5-15 significant digits).
+For higher precision computations of Virasoro conformal blocks, see this repository: https://github.com/chussong/virasoro

 ## Technical notes

+The code was originally written in Python 2, and also works with Python 3.

 For 'Notebook1.ipynb' to be able to call 'Notebook2.ipynb', one should first generate the associated file 'Notebook2.py'.
 A script for generating such Python files can be called as 'bash manage.sh -m'.